Affection, Sex, and the 10 Emotional Needs

 If one has sexual fantasies, that is a good indicator that sex is high on your list of emotional needs.
 If you fantasize about sex with your partner, sex is likely a strong emotional need.

 When sex is a high emotional need, it is beneficial for both partners to educate themselves in the art of sex.
 Boring sex is a drag.
 It can take all the fun of sex out of it.
 If either partner isn’t into it, the other partner will know.
 If a woman likes to get a rose now and then, she wouldn’t like him to throw it on the table and say “Here’s your damn flower.”
-Likewise, if she just goes through the motions, he will sense it and not receive the love he could have received.
+Likewise, if she just goes through the motions, he will sense it and not receive the love he could have received from sex.

 If a man wants more sex, he has to give his woman more affection, all the time.
 He can have fun with this.
 He can be creative in when and how he gives affection, and she can get creative in the bedroom, or wherever.

 Intimate conversation is the next step beyond normal, everyday conversation.
 Intimate conversation is personal.
-It reveals feelings, concerns, cares, and is often emotional.
+It reveals feelings, concerns, cares and is often emotional.
 Intimate conversation often occurs while dating, and then drops off after marriage.
 Most women not only crave intimate conversation, but they need it.
 Men tend to not need it as much, nor enjoy talking intimately after marriage.